 Watts Happening Cultural Center

-The building was designated a Historic-Cultural Monument by the City Council on September 29, 2021.
+This building was designated a Historic-Cultural Monument (HCM) in 2021.

 The Watts Happening Cultural Center also known as the Mafundi Building, and the Robert Pitts Westminster Neighborhood Center, was designed by Robert A. Kennard and Arthur Silvers.
 Completed in 1970, this Late-Modern, two-story T-shaped building is significant at the local level in the context of African American history as a cultural center for predominately local Black artists, writers, musicians, filmmakers, dancers, and poets that played an important role in the community after the Watts Uprising in 1965.

 In June 2023, the City of Los Angeles and the Watts Happening Cultural Center were awarded a Conserving Black Modernism grant that will support long-term preservation planning.
 The winning application was a collaborative effort, submitted by the City of Los Angeles with assistance and support from the Los Angeles Conservancy, Friends At Mafundi, the Fifteenth Council District of Los Angeles, the Watts Coffee House and GRoW Annenberg.

 On July 15, 2020, the City of Los Angeles Economic and Workforce Development Department (EWDD) issued a Request for Proposals (RFP) seeking a developer to take over the city-owned historic building, raising community concerns over its potential redevelopment.
 Friends at Mafundi has led efforts to preserve and develop plans for the building’s long-term community-serving use.

 In September 2021, they successfully added the building to the City’s Historic-Cultural Monument (HCM) list.
 The Los Angeles Conservancy supported the community-driven HCM nomination and is currently working to place the building on the National Register of Historic Places.

 About This Place